Close Menu

 Share

-In today’s economic landscape, many homeowners are exploring new ways to supplement their income.
-With the real median gross cost of renting rising by 3.8% —outpacing the 1.8% increase in home values—renting out spare rooms or storage spaces has become a practical and lucrative option for many.
+Many homeowners today are looking for new ways to earn extra income.
+As the cost of renting rises by 3.8%, which is faster than the 1.8% increase in home values, renting out spare rooms or storage spaces has become a practical and profitable choice.

-This trend is fueled by a growing demand for affordable rental options and the financial pressures faced by both renters and homeowners alike.
-According to the U.S. Census Bureau, the rental market continues to evolve, making it an opportune time to consider turning unused space into steady income.
+This trend is driven by more people needing affordable rentals and by financial pressures on both renters and homeowners.
+The U.S. Census Bureau notes that the rental market is changing, so now is a good time to think about turning unused space into steady income.

 Rising costs and increasing demand

-Renting has become more common across the U.S., especially following the wave of foreclosures during the global financial crisis.
-This shift has led to a surge in renters looking for affordable housing options.
-The rental rewards report by Finder.com highlights that renting out spare bedrooms in the U.S. represents a $174.9 billion opportunity, with homeowners potentially earning around $5,000 annually per room.
-This trend not only provides financial relief for homeowners but also offers renters a more flexible and often more affordable living arrangement in an increasingly competitive market.
+Renting is now more common in the U.S., especially after many foreclosures during the global financial crisis.
+More people are looking for affordable housing.
+According to Finder.com, renting out spare bedrooms in the U.S. could be a $174.9 billion opportunity, with homeowners earning about $5,000 per room each year.
+This helps homeowners financially and gives renters more flexible and affordable options in a tough market.

 Advertisement